You are here

 In 2018, our youth engagement program will build on these learnings by investing in leadership skills among Indigenous, immigrant, and refugee youth, supporting their future work on issues that affect them.

-One way that we will achieve this is by providing strategic grants to charities and other qualified donees with projects that bring together and empower Indigenous, immigrant, and refugee youth in staff leadership and board governance.
+One way that we will achieve this by providing strategic grants to charities and other qualified donees with projects that create opportunities to engage Indigenous and immigrant and refugee youth in staff leadership and board governance.

 Our Youth Engagement Grants will fund projects that increase racial equity, providing support and opportunities for youth that need it most.